litmus/litmus-inline-example/README.md

-# Litmus OAuth: Example Partner Integration
+# Litmus Inline: Example Partner Integration

 A minimal example of integrating Litmus Inline with an ESP's application.